Enneagram Type 2: “The Helper” Personality Type Analysis

 The Helper - Enneagram 2

-The first lesson Enneagram 2 learns in their life is that they have to put their own needs aside and take care of others first.
+The first lesson Enneagram 2 learns in their life is that they have to put their own needs aside and prioritize others.
 Therefore, their core belief is that unless they make sure everyone around them feels good, they have no chance of being accepted and loved.
 And that’s how they became incredibly skilled at reading others’ feelings.

-They understand that in order to give their best, everyone needs to feel safe and connected, so they provide emotional safety and connection to everyone.
+Enneagram Twos understand that to give their best, everyone needs to feel safe and connected, so they provide emotional safety and connection to everyone.
 Hence, these warm people genuinely enjoy helping others.

-However, no matter how selfless this behavior may appear, it occasionally also has a negative aspect.
-Twos may sometimes suffer from the savior complex and offer their help even when it is not asked for or needed.
+However, no matter how selfless this behavior may appear, it can occasionally have a negative aspect.
+Twos may sometimes suffer from the savior complex and offer their help, even when it is not asked for or needed.
 In such cases, they can suffocate others with too much love, possessiveness, and jealousy.

-In general, Twos are usually well adapted to their surroundings.
+In general, Twos are usually well-adapted to their surroundings.
 They have excellent interpersonal skills and build relationships with others naturally.
-Due to their kindness and warm hearts, they are often very popular, and others enjoy hanging out with them because they feel free to be themselves in their company.
+Due to their kindness and warm hearts, Enneagram 2 individuals are often very popular, and others enjoy hanging out with them because they feel free to be themselves in their company.

 Enneagram Type 2 Compatibility

-The primary thing Enneagram 2 looks for in a relationship is secure connection and stability, and they are willing to do whatever it takes to get that.
-Sometimes, they get so eager to please that they become easy prey for other, more superficial and exploitative types.
+The primary thing Enneagram 2 looks for in a relationship is a secure connection and stability, and they are willing to do whatever it takes to get that.
+Sometimes, they get so eager to please that they become easy prey for other, more superficial and exploitative types, including those with Dark Triad traits.

 Another danger for Twos comes from their tendency to put up with anything just to maintain the relationship.
 That’s why it is even more important to learn more about Enneagram 2 compatibility with other types.